 After the implant has bonded to the jawbone, the second phase begins.
 Our doctors will uncover the implants and attach small posts, which will act as anchors for the artificial teeth.
 These posts protrude through the gums.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

-Using the most recent advances in dental implant technology, Drs.
-Gornstein or Kohn are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Gornstein, Dr. Kohn and Dr. Wong are able to place single stage implants.
 These implants do not require a second procedure to uncover them.
 Implants may be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit.
 This procedure, called immediate loading, greatly simplifies the surgical process.

 Who actually performs the dental implant placement?

 Dental implants are a team effort between a Palm Beach Periodontics doctor and a Restorative Dentist.
 While one of our doctors performs the actual implant surgery, and initial tooth extractions and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.